lilmonkey912/super-assessment/README.md

 Hi Super 👋

 I'm Chloe, and this is my take-home solution for the Data Engineering case.
 I used Python + pandas to clean and transform the dataset into a tidy table.
-The logic is minimal, readable, and easy to run — just like something I’d prototype in the early stages of building an actual data pipeline.
+The logic is minimal, readable, and easy to run, just like something I’d prototype in the early stages of building an actual data pipeline.

 ### What I did: